zaras-dreamweb/Next-Level-Nutrition/README.md

 1.My project is about a single Nutritionist, who provides healthy diet and exercise charts, according to clients.

-2.I used tailwind and react-bootstrap libraries.
+2.I used tailwind and react-bootstrap framework.

 3.My home page has 4 sections.
 Navbar, Banner, Service and Footer.